atokad5/lazy-loading/readme.md

 # Lazy Loading

+## Intro
+This lazy loading script provides a feature that holds the height of your DOM, even when your images haven't fully loaded yet and while they are being loaded in.

 ## Code example
 ```
 <div class="outer-container"> // this is just an example, must use an outer element to set max width of image.